|

 over that seat to help reduce perspiration slide.
 Slick vinyl

-traps water so a moisture absorber of some sort is necessary.
+on a drum throne traps water so a moisture absorber of some

 198. Ever break your bass drum beater while